Hundvåg, Stavanger

-Hundvåg is a borough of the city of Stavanger which lies in the southwestern part of the large municipality of Stavanger in Rogaland county, Norway.
+Hundvåg is a borough of the city of Stavanger which lies in the southwestern part of the large Stavanger Municipality in Rogaland county, Norway.
 The borough includes a number of islands lying to the north of the main city centre of Stavanger.
 It includes the islands of Hundvåg, Sølyst, Grasholmen, Engøy, Buøy, Bjørnøy, Roaldsøy, and Ormøy.
 These islands are all connected together by bridges and they are connected to mainland Stavanger by the Stavanger City Bridge.

-The 6.41 km2 borough has a population (2015) of 13,217.
-This gives the borough a population density of 2062 PD/km2.
+The 6.41 km2 borough has a population (2022) of 13,197.

 Neighbourhoods

 Although the borders of city's "neighbourhoods" (delområder) do not correspond exactly to the borough borders, Hundvåg roughly consists of the neighbourhoods of Buøy and Hundvåg.

 Politics

-Hundvåg borough is led by a municipal borough council (kommunedelsutvalg).
-The council consists of 11 members, with the following party allegiances:
+The borough is not independently self-governing, but it falls under the municipal council for Stavanger Municipality.
+The municipal council has delegated some responsibilities to the a borough council (bydelsutvalg) for Hundvåg.
+The borough council consists of 11 members.
+The tables below show the current and historical composition of the borough council by political party.